amanueldemirew/storefront3_wsl2/README.md

-Here's a README file for your e-commerce backend project using Django and Django REST Framework:

----

 # E-commerce Backend with Django

 This project is an e-commerce backend built with Django and Django REST Framework (DRF).
-It includes unit tests, performance tests, and is set up for production-grade deployment using Redis.
+It includes unit tests, performance tests, and is set up for production-grade deployment using Redis and Celery.

 ## Features